Get Started with the Edge Server REST API

 Couchbase Edge Server also supports HTTP Basic authentication.
 To use HTTP Basic authentication, you need to specify the user names and their passwords.

-The users file is read at startup.
-Changes will not take effect until the server is restarted.
+The users file reads at startup.
+Changes take effect only after the server restarts.

-All HTTP requests require either Basic authentication or a client certificate, unless the top-level enable_anonymous_users property is set to true.
+All HTTP requests require either Basic authentication or a client certificate, unless the top-level enable_anonymous_users property sets to true.

 Passwords

-For security, users' passwords are stored in hashed form.
-A bcrypt hash is represented as a 60-character string that starts with a $, usually something like $2y$05$, followed by base64-encoded data.
+A bcrypt hash is represented as a 60-character string that starts with a $, something like $2y$05$, followed by base64-encoded data.

 The easy way to add a username and password is to use the --add-user CLI flag.